 |LG Urbane 2nd Ed.
 LTE LG-W200V||SD400||13||No (wrong bands)|

 |Verizon Wear24||SD2100||13||No (wrong bands)|

 |Huawei Watch 2||SD2100||1,3,7,8,39,41||No (wrong bands)|

 Why are LTE bands important for smartwatches?

 The LTE bands are important for knowing if the watch would work on a particular carrier.
 Sometimes a watch has LTE bands the carrier doesn’t and vice versa.
 As long as one or more LTE bands overlap, your watch might work–always double check before making a purchase!
 Carriers don’t use all their authorized LTE bands throughout their entire network.
-Some LTE bands are used only in urban areas, particularly the higher frequency LTE bands such as Band 41 for the Huawei Watch 2.
+Some LTE bands are used only in urban areas.